josephbk117/Normal-Map-Generator-Tool/README.md

     - Adding blend options to interpolate normals between layers
 - Preview Display:
   - Adding support for parallax map using the input height map
-  - Adding PBR support along with Metalness map, Roughness map & Occlusion map
+  - [X] Adding PBR support along with Metalness map, Roughness map & Occlusion map ( completed as of v1.2 )
   - Custom shader display option ( Allows custom viewing of model in preview )
-  - Better user interaction with preview UI
+  - [X] Better user interaction with preview UI (completed as of v1.2)
   - [X] Adding more base models for preview (completed as of v1.1)
   - Adding infinite plane with shadows in Lighting / Textured view ( Which can be toggled )
   - Additional lighting options: